Windblade-GR01/PegaScape/README.md

 ## Credits

+* noahc3 for the original PegaScape
+* Crudefern on his fork for helping to indentify the problems with newer node versions.
 * ReSwitched, hexkyz and other contributors for PegaSwitch.
 * Everyone who worked on smhax, nvhax, nspwn, etc.
 * liuervehc for <a href="https://github.com/liuervehc/caffeine/">Caffeine</a>, bringing the first CFW to IPATCHED Switches, and dealing with my random support DMs.